 Changes to layout of Google search results point to growing clout of AI & mobile

 Google recently made some significant alterations to how they serve up search results and index pages, which point to shifting priorities that digital and SEO marketers would be wise to consider.
-Namely, a de-prioritization of organic search results and an increasing emphasis on AdWords and paid clicks.
+Namely, a de-prioritization of organic search results and an increasing emphasis on Google Ads (formerly AdWords) and paid clicks.

 The Google search engine’s dominance in the world of online marketing means that these changes may already be having a direct impact on both your current and long-term advertising plans.
 Savvy digital marketers should also pay special heed in light of recent advancements in AI and voice-assisted-search, which point to the growing influence of mobile devices and companion technology like Siri and Alexa.